Election Information

 • A legible photocopy of your Tribal Certificate of Indian Blood or Tribal or Bureau of Indian Affairs Affidavit of Birth.

 Arizona also has a proof of residency requirement for registering to vote in state and local elections.
 A new registrant must be a resident of Arizona for at least 29 days before the next election.
-Providing an Arizona driver’s license or state ID number issued after October 1, 1996, on either the state or federal form, will satisfy the proof of residency requirement.
+Providing an Arizona driver’s license or state ID number issued after October 1, 1996, on either the state or federal voter registration form, will satisfy the proof of residency requirement.
+The address on the AZ-issued ID does not need to match the address the voter put on the registration form.

-If you don’t have an Arizona driver’s license or state ID issued after October 1, 1996, you will need to provide documentary proof of your residence.
+If the applicant does not have an Arizona driver’s license or state ID issued after October 1, 1996, they will need to provide other documentary proof of residence.
 Proof of residency includes any form of ID listed below.
-In addition, documents satisfying the residency requirement include:
+Any tribal ID satisfies the proof of residency requirement even if there is no photo, address, or P.O. box.

 All voters must present ID at the polls.
 Voters have 3 options: they may present (1) one form of ID which bears the name, address, and photo of the voter as they appear in the voter’s record (List 1); (2) two forms of non–photo ID which bear the name and address of the voter as they appear on the voter’s record (List 2); or (3) two forms of ID comprised of a List 1 photo ID with a non–matching address plus a List 2 non-photo ID with a matching address, or a U.S. passport or military ID without any address plus a List 2 non–photo ID with a matching address (List 3).